Should you speculate with your retirement portfolio?

 “…if you really can’t refrain from buying individual stocks, then set aside 10 percent of your investment portfolio for stock picking while keeping the remaining 90 percent in a diversified basket of indexes.” – Andrew Hallam, speaker, index investor, author of The Millionaire Teacher.

 I mean, as far as I know (and from the folks I’ve learned from on their successful financial journeys), most millionaires simply don’t trade stocks.
 Sure, there are some out there.
-But the vast majority of folks who have accumulated wealth, even when they invest in individual stocks, own such businesses for many years.
+But the vast majority of folks who have accumulated wealth, even when they invest in individual stocks, own such businesses/stocks for many years.
 They would own said companies over a multi-year period like they have purchased real estate or any land.
 They may have some early conviction, and then simply let their winners ride.